 The advantages of microservices that we’ve documented above don’t come for free.
 Like other transformational trends, microservices implementation poses its own threats.
 Without knowing these challenges, your organization might find it difficult to achieve many of the foreseen advantages.

 Here are some of the challenges worth considering before taking a big leap.

-- Data consistency – Microservice has a distributed approach to managing data, and if there is redundancy across the data stores, the same item of data appears in multiple places.
+- Data consistency – Microservice has a distributed system approach to managing data, and if there is redundancy across the data stores, the same item of data appears in multiple places.
 Duplicated or partitioned data raise the issues of data integrity and consistency.

 - Distributed tracing – It’s challenging to find the failure point, debug, and fix sources of errors with microservices.
-Without a comprehensive stack trace, you have to work backward and go through status codes and vague error messages.
+Without a comprehensive full stack trace, you have to work backward and go through status codes and vague error messages.

 - Network congestion and latency – The use of multiple small, granular services will require more interservice communication.
 Besides, there can be the issue of additional latency if the chain of service dependencies becomes too long.

 - Operation overhead – Managing numerous independent services can often become a tedious task for the operation team.
 They need to put in significant effort to avoid any failures and ensure the resilience of the developed application.